LEADERSHIP & COORDINATION

 Leah Robertson leads knowledge translation for the KidsCan youth engagement initiative, working closely with project stakeholders including the Principal and Co-Investigators, research team, funding agencies, community business partners, study participants and their families, and the general public.
 Leah has organized and executed the recruitment, administration and promotion of the KidsCan youth advisory group and developed the program’s governance framework.
 She also manages the efforts of the related study, MobileKids (http://cfri.ca/kidscan/home), coordinating the KidsCan feedback and the synthesis of findings from the community engagement process with researchers to make the project truly collaborative.
 Project promotion and social marketing are central activities of the KidsCan project, with Leah delivering presentations in the academic, healthcare and public forums.
 Leah graduated from the Beedie School of Business at Simon Fraser University with a Bachelor of Business Administration, concentrating in Marketing.
 She currently is completing a certificate in Project Management from the University of British Columbia.

 Andrea joined MICYRN in June 2013 with a background in science and communications.
-As Executive Administrator for MICYRN she is responsible for the day-to-day running of the Coordinating Centre along with supporting the Board of Directors and Executive of MICYRN.
-She frequently assists our many network affiliates in best practices, including setting up administrative policy and systems, conference planning, and project-related assistance.
+As the engagement associate for MICYRN she is responsible for supporting the implementation of the Network’s stakeholder engagement strategy through the development of communications material and engagement process framework for MICYRN’s initiatives and associated policies and procedures for the coordinating centre.
 She holds a Bachelor of Science from Dalhousie University and a Masters of English in writing from the University of New Brunswick.